biggie-boss/LoreRim/README.md

 - Solution: Vendors have less gold in general.
 Bartering perks give more intitial value but scale slower.
 For example, haggling used to give 0 benefit at level 1 speech but scale 1% up to 100% better prices at level 100.
 Now, you immediately gain 20% but only scale 1% per 4 levels in speech.
 The way Skyrim math works, you end up with 150% at level 100 speech.
 - Since vendors have less gold, some of the "sell price" perks have instead been changed to buy and sell price, but with reduces sell price.
 - In general, you will get less loot from random enemies, but loot from bosses is mostly unchanged.
+- Reward from quests makes more sense.
+Killing dragons will still net you a lot of gold, but taking a quest to kill some random bandits or a wolf won't give as much.
+- Cost of fast traveling has been greatly increased.
+It's not better to use a carriage.
+- Hearthfire home prices for addons are now their vanilla price.
+It didn't make sense to kill Drelas for free but have to pay insane amounts of money for a little homestead.
+- Horses are cheaper.